reducing Evanston's environmental footprint

 impact of the funds in action

-Since its inception in 2008, the Climate Action Fund has raised more than $16,300 from donors throughout our community, and has distributed $12,300 in grants.
-The Fund currently has $4,000 available for grants.
+Since its inception in 2008, the Climate Action Fund has raised more nearly $17,000 from donors throughout our community, and has distributed $16,905 in grants.

 Initial grants of $5,475 were distributed in 2010 to the Child Care Center of Evanston, Evanston Day Nursery, Evanston Festival Theatre, Infant Welfare Society of Evanston, and YWCA Evanston/North Shore for lighting upgrade projects.
 By pairing these Climate Action Fund grants with ComEd incentive dollars reserved for Evanston organizations, the grant recipients were able to complete more than $8,000 in total lighting upgrades with no out of pocket costs.

 In 2012-13, ECF issued grants totalling $3,045 to three religious congregations for energy audits, in a partnership with IFF and its Energy Performance Program.
 In late 2013, a grant of $3,835 was provided to Mt.
 Zion Apostolic Church for lighting upgrades in the space occupied by Evanston Rebuilding Warehouse.
 Recent grants totaling $4,550 were issued to St.Mark's Episcopal Church, for an LED conversion of lighting in its community meeting spaces, and to Rimland Services for the installation of motion sensor lighting.

 why contribute to the climate action fund?